mauwii/azure-pipelines-with-github-repo/.github/PULL_REQUEST_TEMPLATE.md

 ### Why:

-Closes [Jira ID]

 <!--
-- If there's an existing Jira issue for your change, please put it's ID between brackets [like this].
+- If there's an existing Jira issue for your change, please put it's ID between brackets like this: Closes [Jira ID]
-- If there's _not_ an existing Jira issue, nor a issue here on Github, please open one first to make it more likely that this update will be accepted: https://github.com/mauwii/django_devops/issues/new/choose. -->
+- If there's _isn't_ an existing Jira issue, nor a issue here on Github, please open one first to make it more likely that this update will be accepted: https://github.com/Mauwii/azure-pipelines-with-github-repo/issues/new/choose. -->

 ### What's being changed: